b04901014/UUVC/README.md

 mkdir -p features/VCTK
 python s2u.py --VCTK --datadir VCTK_DIR --outdir features/VCTK --with_pitch_unit
 ```
+The operation is time-consuming due to iterative pitch extraction from textless-lib.

 3. Run the below command to generate training and validation splits, you can adjust the script to your own dataset:
 ```
+mkdir datasets
 python make_data_vctk.py
 ```
+This will output two file: `datasets/train_vctk.txt` and `datasets/valid_vctk.txt` contains filelists for training and validation.

 ## Training
 We provide the below command as an example, change the arguments according to your dataset: